NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Train RETRO Model
 -----------------------

-Once the data (include training samples and pre-retrieved neighbors) are prepared, we are ready to train the RETRO model.
+Once the training samples, pre-retrieved neighbors, and other data are prepared, you are ready to train the RETRO model.
 The training process will use the output directory from the data preparation step.
 We set the path to this directory at the ``retro.retro_project_dir`` argument.
 Many of the data hyperparameters will be retrieved from the ``config.json`` file in this directory, including data splits, sequence length, chunk length, number of training and validating samples, tokenizer, etc.

 The table below lists some of the common architecture and optimizer parameters that can be configured for model pre-training.
-Many of these values are set in ``examples/nlp/language_modeling/conf/megatron_retro_config.yaml``, which is used when training unless being overriden in the running command.
+Many of these values are set in ``examples/nlp/language_modeling/conf/megatron_retro_config.yaml``, which is used when training unless being overriden by the running command.
 Notice unlike other NeMo models, the `model.data.data_prefix` value is set to None, because all data information will be retrieved from `model.retro.retro_project_dir`.

 +----------------------------------+-------------+----------------------------------------------------------------------------------------+
 | **Parameter**                    | **Default** | **Description**                                                                        |